jermainewatkins22/configure-ad/README.md

 </p>
 <p>
 Be sure to check that both VMs are on the same V-net.
-In Azure, set "DC-1's" ping assignment to Static(Very important!)
+In Azure, set "DC-1's" NIC Private IP to Static(Very important!)
 </p>
 <br />